carbon-language/carbon-lang/llvm/docs/CommandLine.rst

 This declaration defines a variable "``OptimizationLevel``" of the "``OptLevel``" enum type.
-This variable can be assigned any of the values that are listed in the declaration (Note that the declaration list must be terminated with the "``clEnumValEnd``" argument!).
+This variable can be assigned any of the values that are listed in the declaration.
 The CommandLine library enforces that the user can only specify one of the options, and it ensure that only valid enum values can be specified.
 The "``clEnumVal``" macros ensure that the command line arguments matched the enum values.
 With this option added, our help output